rasmusbuchholdt/plex-wrapper/README.md

 client.inviteUser("username", "machineId");
 ```

-### .getUsers() and .getPendingUsers()
+### .getUsers(), .getPendingUsers() and .getAllUsers()

 **Return all users with shared library access or pending access to any Plex library**

 The Plex API splits up users that already accepted library sharing access and users that still got a pending invitation.
+It is also possible to get all usings, where it'll return the 2 different user types in one array.
 Like the `.getServers()` function this one also parses the XML to JSON before returning it.
 The example demonstrate how you get each type of user:

 ```js
 var plexWrapper = require("plex-wrapper");